vectordotdev/vector/docs/usage/configuration/README.md

 Notice in the above example each input references the `id` assigned to a previous source or transform.

-### Config File Location

-The location of your Vector configuration file depends on your [platform][docs.platforms] or [operating system][docs.operating_systems].
-For most Linux based systems the file can be found at `/etc/vector/vector.toml`.

 ### Data Directory

 Vector requires a `data_dir` value for on-disk operations.
 Currently, the only